adjust/dev-docs/docs/api/rs-api/csv.md

    - `campaign__in=abc,def`
 * - `[dimension]__not_in`
    - String
-   - Comma-separated list of values to filter dimension's values (exclude exact match) for any dimension
+   - Comma-separated list of values to filter dimension's values (exclude exact match) for any dimension.
    - `campaign__not_in=abc,def`
 * - `[dimension]__contains`
    - String